-A service certificate will be issued for no more than 12 months.
-The same procedure should be used for renewing a certificate as when submitting the original application.
+A service certificate will be issued for no more than 27 months.

+When renewing the certificate, the same procedure should be followed as when submitting the original application, however without attaching an extract from the Trade Register.
 The price of the certificate is based on the annual fee indicated in the Digital and Population Data Services Agency's service price list.